puppetlabs/puppetfile-check/README.md

 ## Usage:

+Choose the option below that matches your own usage requirements.

 ### CI Configuration

 If your workflow consists of developers working in their own fork of your control repository and contributing